 The New South Wales Primary Schools Sports Association shall supply the required number of medals for the winners and runners-up in each knockout competition.
 In the event of a drawn result, in the final, an additional set of winner's medals will be awarded.

 If a player is sent from the field of play, he/she is given an automatic one (1) match suspension.
 This suspension is to be served in the next knockout match of the current competition.
-The State (and Region, if applicable) Convener must be notified of the incident.
+The State (and Association, if applicable) Convener must be notified of the incident.

 6.1.10 Serious incident

 In all knockouts when an incident of a serious nature occurs the following people should be immediately notified.

 Relevant Sports Coordination Officer(s)